vipulnaik/diet-exercise-health/notes/2024-exercise-tracker.md

 ## 2024-05-06: trial run with jogging

-On 2024-05-06, as I was feeling somewhat better and also feeling like I wanted to go jogging, I decided to give jogging a try.
+On Monday 2024-05-06, as I was feeling somewhat better and also feeling like I wanted to go jogging, I decided to give jogging a try.
 I jogged slower than usual, and ended up doing 1 mile jogging plus 1 mile walking, compared to my usual of 1.25+ jogging and the remainder of the 2-mile total walking.
 Although it was less than my fully healthy self, it was reassuring to see that my stamina was not lost, and also that doing this exercise was not hindered by, and did not trigger, abdominal pain.

+## 2024-05-11: jogging in the morning (hopefully to resume daily)

+On Saturday 2024-05-11, I went jogging in the morning and was able to hit my target minimum of 1.25 miles.
+I am hoping to resume daily jogging, with the caveat that I still intend to have a lower threshold for skipping jogging for the next few weeks than I do in my fully healthy state.
+For instance, I may skip jogging on days that I have a nontrivial outside trip later in the day.